posener/goreadme/testdata/pkg1/README.md

 A url can also have a [title](http://example.org).
 A local path can also have a [title](./pkg.go).
 A local path in inline code `go test [./](./)`.
+Go path ellipsis (also inline ./...) should not be converted to link ./...

 #### Another Section Header